Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

 There is a very natural quantum Hamiltonian on $n$-qubits that encodes the discriminant of the transposition walk:

 where $X_j, Y_j$ denote the Pauli operators applied to qubit $j$.
 This is commonly called the complete-graph $XY$ mixer.
 Note that there is equality between $D(P)$ and $P$ because the walk is symmetric.
-The ground state of $-D(P)$ is the uniform superposition over Hamming-weight $k$ computational basis states, and thus encodes the stationary distribution of the transposition walk.
-Note that $|\sqrt{\pi}\rangle$ is just the Hamming-weight $k$ Dicke state, which can be prepared efficiently \cite{B_rtschi_2019}.
+The ground state of $-D(P)$ is the uniform superposition over Hamming weight $k$ computational basis states, and thus encodes the stationary distribution of the transposition walk.
+Note that $|\sqrt{\pi}\rangle$ is just the Hamming weight $k$ Dicke state, which can be prepared efficiently \cite{B_rtschi_2019}.

-We have the following log-Sobolev inequality for the transposition walk. \begin{theorem}[{\cite[Theorem 5]{lee1998logarithmic, salez2020sharp}}, discrete-time] Let $P$ be the transition matrix for $k$-particle Bernoulli-Laplace diffusion on $n$ sites and $\pi$ the stationary distribution.
+We have the following log-Sobolev inequality for the transposition walk. \begin{theorem}[{\cite[Theorem 5]{lee1998logarithmic, salez2020sharp}}, Discrete-time] Let $P$ be the transition matrix for $k$-particle Bernoulli-Laplace diffusion on $n$ sites and $\pi$ the stationary distribution.
 It then holds for any real valued function $\psi$ that